Who is Jesus?

 Do Christians believe that good people go to heaven and that bad people go to hell?

 But there is hope.
-What Christianity does believe is that a time will come when evil and death and pain will be defeated forever and that some will live in a world in which all is set right again.
+What Christianity does believe is that a time will come when evil, death, and pain will be defeated forever and that some will live in a world in which all is set right again.
 Those who will be a part of this new Kingdom are those who have put their trust and hope in Jesus, believing that His sacrifice on the cross for them paid a debt that they could never pay themselves.

 Christians believe that what ultimately matters is not what we have done but what Jesus did for us.
 Christians believe that the “good life” is not about what people do to appease God.
 Rather, it is about believing in what Jesus did in his life, death, and resurrection that makes it possible for us to enjoy the “good life” here and eternal life forever with God.